octobiwancatnobi/squirrel-u/1_SquirrelU/3_ContributeViaIDE/1_ContributeViaIntelliJ/index.md

 ---
 layout:         page
-title:          "How to Contribute to Cube U via IntelliJ"
+title:          "How to Contribute to Squirrel U via IntelliJ"
 breadcrumb:     Contribute with IntelliJ
-author:         Kohl
+author:         Zippy
 status:
 category:
 contenttype: